usb2snes/emulator-networkaccess/Protocol-Draft-v2.md

 ## TCP Port

-65400.
+65400,
-If already in use increment by 1.
+if already in use increment by 1.

 ## Command to Emulator